You’ll Be Rich! They Said

 Actually, I Work For Free

 I’ve learned a lot in starting a small business from scratch.
-One of the most important things I learned is that it costs a lot of money just to run a business.
+One of the most important things I’ve learned is that it costs a lot of money just to run a business.
 But in order to make money, I need products to sell.
-But people won’t buy products if they are too expensive, so one has to find a balance.
+And people won’t buy products if they are too expensive, so there’s always a balance to find.

 By no means am I complaining.
-I enjoy my portion of the work (especially the research).
-But I essentially work for free.
+I actually enjoy my portion of the work, especially the research.
+But when it all balances out… I essentially work for free.

 Why Even Bother?